What does it mean when i have a hole in my gum?

 Your gums may suddenly appear cratered with lesions that have been punched out.
 This might occur as a result of necrotizing periodontitis, a rare type of gum disease.
 This gum disease is more likely to affect people who have compromised immune systems.
 One develops painful ulcers as well as necrotic spots that are covered in white or yellow pseudo membrane.

-You might be thinking; are holes in gums painful?
 A sinus tract is typically the cause of a painful gum hole.
 A sinus tract is an indication of an abscess.
 An infection from the tooth or the gums (periodontal abscess) might result in an abscess (periapical abscess).
 The most common causes of periapical abscesses are tooth decay or a fractured tooth.
 In general, it hurts a lot, and chewing on the linked tooth hurts.
 This can be the cause of your tooth’s issue.

 Periodontal abscess, the other abscess mentioned, is less painful.
 It is linked to bone loss, tooth sensitivity, and gum disease.
 As I’ve already indicated, this lesion hurts less.